-WS820 Preventive Medicine and Public Health (2 units)
+WS820 Preventive Medicine and Public Health (2 didactic units) (30 academic hours)

 Preventive medicine and public health presents epidemiology, risk factors, determinants of health, effects of different cultural practices, genetic predispositions, the effect of climates on the incidence of disease, and more.
 In addition to conventional therapies, students will analyze and evaluate the role of Chinese medicine in preventive medicine and public health, along with the effects of diet, exercise, meditation, and more.